 It’s toy time!
 Ready for some fun with fleece?
 As promised, we’ve created some special FAQ posts about some of the questions we get most often here, on social media, and via email.
-First up, we’re talking about choosing and using fleece for DIY making dog tug toys, including info and tips on selection, value, cutting, care, and more for making tugs.
+First up, we’re talking about choosing and using fleece for making DIY dog tug toys, including info and tips on selection, value, cutting, care, and more for making tugs.

 Why I Choose to Use Fleece for DIY Tug Toys

 With the exception of occasional experiments, polar fleece is my preferred material for making tug toys.
 It is economical, non-fraying, colourfast, and washable with a nice, thick, strong but slightly stretchy feel.
 With the possible exception of some upcycled materials, like t-shirt hem dog toys and our more recent salvaged sweatshirt material dog toys, nothing I’ve tried comes close to the durability of fleece for a no-sew tug toy without fraying or shedding.
 Ingesting threads (linear bodies are particularly dangerous) or swallowing pieces of a toy, no matter what the material, is a serious pet safety risk.

 The Pros and Cons of Polar Fleece

 All materials (and toys, bought or made) have pros and cons.
 Fleece is durable and doesn’t shed threads like woven fabrics, but it is a synthetic material usually made of 100% polyester.
 In my experience, it can be difficult to find fabrics that are sturdy enough to stand up to big dog play that are all natural and, if dyed, colourfast for washing, chewing, and drooling.
 And then there’s the fray factor.
 I do try to shop with care, but I also prioritise durability and safe play.

 Alternatives to Fleece

 You can, of course, adapt any DIY (from here or anywhere) to another material that you feel comfortable with using and feel is appropriate for your pet.
-Any toy no matter what it’s made of or where it’s sourced from requires dog-by-dog consideration for suitability and supervision during play.
+Any toy no, matter what it’s made of or where it’s sourced from, requires a careful dog-by-dog consideration for suitability and supervision during play.
 Although many of the tug ideas we show here on the blog are made with fleece, the same basics can be applied or adapted for other materials.
 Whether you don’t have fleece, dislike using it for personal or environmental considerations, or just feel like trying something different, you can take our projects as inspiration for your own custom creations.
 Whatever you choose, materials should be clean and sturdy, and avoid fabrics that shed threads.

 Selecting Fleece for Tug Toys